The Bachelor (Australian TV series) season 1: Episode 11

-With four girls left and only 3 roses to give out, Tim was in a dilemma about Rochelle and Danielle – the two home visits that didn't go so well.
+With four girls left and only 3 roses to give out, Tim was in a dilemma about Rochelle and Danielle – the two home visits that did not go so well.

 Ali received the first rose followed by Anna.
 Tim then asked Rochelle to go outside as he still had a few questions to ask her.
 After escorting her back inside, he then took Danielle outside for a brief moment.

 The third rose went to Rochelle and Danielle was eliminated.